Saturday, May 6, 2023

 Writer: Director: Paul Young

 Another one I very much enjoyed was this homage to Irish folklore with a Star Wars twist that I did not see coming.
 Whereas 'Sith' scores more points for visuals, 'Screecher's Reach' gets brownie points for having an excellent story.
 Furthermore, it's an excellent story well told.
 Great voice acting and direction.
-The art is quite charming and the animation is good this one is really about the narrative.
+The art is quite charming and the animation is good but this one is really about the narrative.

-The ending, which I will not discuss here (just go watch it) is definitely one of its great strengths and drummed up thoughts in me that I go into in greater depth in a follow up post.
+The ending, which I will not discuss here (just go watch it) is definitely one of its great strengths and drummed up thoughts in me that I will go into in greater depth in a follow up post.
 Most profound.

 Title: “In the Stars” (7.5/10)